databypeter/data-portfolio/README.md

-Recommendations
-Based on the insights and findings above, we recommend the Sales & Marketing Leadership Team consider the following actions:
+Recommendations based on the insights and findings above, we recommend the Sales & Marketing Leadership Team consider the following actions:

 Geographic Expansion Focus: USA contributes 36% of revenue, creating concentration risk.
 Recommendation: Allocate 40% of growth budget to developing mid-tier markets (Italy, Finland, Norway, Canada) and testing underperforming regions with localized campaigns.